Tatsatbh/shadows/docs/ENVIRONMENT_VARIABLES.md

 # Environment Variables

-This document describes all environment variables required for RoundsRobin.
+This document describes all environment variables required for Shadows.

 ## Required Variables